18 Feb The Road Ahead – Conversation Between HCF President and New Board Chair

 Thanks, Amalia, for that perspective.
 You have seen the foundation since and been a part of the rebirth of our foundation.
 So much has transpired since our rebirth.
 As we think about the focal point of that rebirth, and getting to where we’re at currently in 2021, especially as we think about COVID-19, the pandemic, the economic crisis in our area.
 As our new board chair, Amalia, how do you see the Healthy Communities Foundation continuing to honor the core value of energizing the spirit and potential of communities in our region this year and moving forward?

 Well, first of all, my predecessor, the prior chair, Grace Hou, left big shoes to fill.
 She did an excellent job of laying a solid foundation for our work.
 So it’s an honor and privilege for me to step into the chair position.
 But honestly, with you, Maria, and the staff, that is running the foundation, have done an excellent job.
 So in a lot of ways, for me as chair, it’s only continuing the momentum that we’ve built over the last several years.
-But I also think we’re at a unique point as a foundation.
+But I also think we’re in a unique point as a foundation.
 We are stepping up and I know my fellow board members would agree.
 In the last eight, nine months, we have thought long and hard about what our role is.
 And it’s really threefold.

 We’re increasing the amount of funding that we’re giving out to grantees.
 We are more focused on the health equity issues and looking at everything through that lens—an equity lens.
 And finally, if nothing else, we exist to be able to mobilize our resources in a crisis like this.
 So, in my view, and I think my fellow board members would agree that–what’s the point of our foundation if we don’t step up in a crisis, like in the pandemic, when we’re really needed?